djhoese/git-novice-custom/_episodes/10-pull-requests.md

 ~~~
 {: .output}

-Next we need to add, commit, and push these requests to our existing pull request.
+Next we need to add, commit, and push these requests to our existing merge request.

 ~~~
 $ git add README.md